Feng Dao: Later Han

-During Later Zhou
+Later Zhou

 Shortly after the new Later Zhou emperor took the throne, he made Feng Dao Zhongshu Ling, thus restoring him to chancellorship.

 Later in the year, the general Murong Yanchao, a half brother of Later Han's Emperor Gaozu, who initially submitted to Later Zhou, rebelled at Taining Circuit (泰寧, headquartered in modern Jining, Shandong).
 After Murong was defeated and committed suicide in early 952, Emperor Taizu considered slaughtering Murong's soldiers.
 However, the imperial scholar Dou Yi (竇儀) met with Feng and fellow chancellor Fan Zhi and persuaded them to argue to Emperor Taizu (along with Dou himself) that the Taining soldiers were merely forced into combat by Murong.
 They were able to persuade Emperor Taizu, who thereafter pardoned the Taining soldiers.

 Later that year, another imperial scholar, Xu Taifu (許台符), had requested that Ge Yanyu (葛延遇) and Li Cheng (李澄), who had falsely accused Li Song of plotting to join Li Shouzhen's rebellion in 948 and whose false accusations led to the slaughter of Li Song and his family, be put to death.
 Feng opined that there had been a chance in dynasties and many general pardons in the interim, so the charges should not be pursued.
 However, fellow chancellor Wang Jun was impressed by Xu's fervor to avenge Li Song, and recommended Ge's and Li Cheng's death.
 Emperor Taizu thereafter put Ge and Li Cheng to death.